emmercm/www/src/blog/_bash-euxo.md

 (cat nonexistent_file; echo "this will print") || true (cat nonexistent_file; echo "this will print") && true

-# "any command in a pipeline but the last (subject to the state of the `pipefail` shell option)"
+# "any command in a pipeline but the last"
+false | echo "this will print" && echo "and so will this"

+# "or if the command’s return status is being inverted with `!`"
 ```

 > If one of the expansions contained a command substitution, the exit status of the command is the exit status of the last command substitution performed.
 If there were no command substitutions, the command exits with a zero status.